rednexx46/esp32-firmware/README.md

-Here is your updated `README.md` reflecting all current features and improvements from the latest version of the code:

----

 # ESP32 Mesh Sensor Network

 A robust and flexible ESP32-based mesh sensor network using **ESP-NOW** and **MQTT**, built with **MicroPython**.
 Devices dynamically assume roles as **nodes** or a **gateway**, support multiple sensors, KPI reporting, and buffered delivery.